-Fitness app is something like a pocket instructor telling you what to do and gives a feedback on your achievements.
+A fitness app is something like a pocket instructor telling you what to do and giving feedback on your achievements.
 To make it more comfortable and personalized, designers need to create an effective profile UI.

-Before users obtain their profiles they usually go through the sign-in process.
-Fitness apps, as well as the other ones, can allow logging in via social networks still there are some aspects which users have to fill in to create a personalized profile.
-The applications usually require the personal data including age, gender, weight, and height which helps to define users’ physical condition.
+Before users obtain their profiles, they usually go through the sign-in process.
+Fitness apps, as well as other ones, can allow logging in via social networks still, there are some aspects that users have to fill in to create a personalized profile.
+The applications usually require personal data, including age, gender, weight, and height which helps to define users’ physical condition.
 Profile creation is often similar to filling in an application form.
-This way users can easily provide the needed information to make a profile more personalized.
+This way, users can easily provide the needed information to make a profile more personalized.

-The major objective of a fitness app is to help users in their self-improvement, the reason why profiles should contain not only the personal data but also the user’s achievements such as the number of burnt calories or personal records in sports.
-It’s important to not to overload the profile screen with the unnecessary information otherwise user interface may look chaotic.
+The major objective of a fitness app is to help users in their self-improvement, the reason why profiles should contain not only personal data but also the user’s achievements, such as the number of burnt calories or personal records in sports.
+It’s important not to overload the profile screen with unnecessary information otherwise user interface may look chaotic.

-It’s a core element for any type of apps.
+It’s a core element for any type of app.
 Home screens serve as the main point where users start the journey within a product.
-Creating UI for home screen designers need to think of it as a center of navigation and make sure users will be able to operate it easily.
+Creating UI for the home screen, designers need to think of it as a center of navigation and make sure users will be able to operate it easily.

 People who aim at getting fit always have to do various physical activities.
-Fitness apps provide users with the feature which helps to track how active they are during a day.
-To make a sufficient UI for activity screen, designers include different kinds of activities and sports.
+Fitness apps provide users with a feature that helps to track how active they are during the day.
+To make a sufficient UI for activity screens, designers include different kinds of activities and sports.
 Traditionally, fitness apps provide tracking time spent on sports as well as measuring the distance which users cover during a day.
-The distance can be calculated in two ways: walking is measured by the number of steps and running is usually measured in miles (kilometers).
+The distance can be calculated in two ways: walking is measured by the number of steps, and running is usually measured in miles (kilometers).

 Heart rate screen

-The heart is an engine which lets our body live and function, so it’s important to follow its condition daily.
-Many fitness apps can be connected to the various devices such as fitness wearables which allow measuring pulse.
+The heart is an engine that lets our body live and function, so it’s important to follow its condition daily.
+Many fitness apps can be connected to various devices, such as fitness wearables which allow measuring pulse.
 The applications usually transfer the data gathered with devices on a heart rate screen.

-User interface representing the feature should be simple with the minimum of elements so that it could be easily operated.
-Since the process of pulse measuring takes some time it may be a good idea to supply the UI with sufficient animation which will show the loading process.
-For example, motion designers can animate an illustration of the heart showing it beats.
-Custom illustrations along with motion design can make UI look more proficient and make the process of the pulse measuring more interactive.
+The user interface representing the feature should be simple with a minimum of elements so that it can be easily operated.
+Since the process of pulse measuring takes some time, it may be a good idea to supply the UI with sufficient animation which will show the loading process.
+For example, motion designers can animate an illustration of the heart showing its beats.
+Custom illustrations along with motion design can make UI look more proficient and make the process of pulse measuring more interactive.

 Sleep tracking screen

-Nice sleep is a guarantee of the human health.
+Nice sleep is a guarantee of human health.
 Sportspeople know it better than anyone else and always try to control the time and quality of their sleep.
-Fitness apps show the gathered information during a night which includes the time and stages of sleep.
+Fitness apps show the gathered information during the night, which includes the time and stages of sleep.
 There are four stages of sleep: the first and the second are called light sleep, the third is deep sleep and the fourth is rem sleep.
-The applications track these stages and in the morning users can see the statistics.
+The applications track these stages, and in the morning, users can see the statistics.
 The data on sleep is often shown as graphs.

 They say that fitness people are obsessed with calories.
-Well, there is truth in the words because if you want to get fit it’s vital to control what and how much you eat.
-As we said above, fitness applications show the information on the number of burnt calories based on the activity results.
-The calories data can be displayed on the activity screen as well as on the personal profile.
-However, it may be an effective solution to create a separate screen to provide users with the expanded information on the lost calories.
+Well, there is truth in the words because if you want to get fit, it’s vital to control what and how much you eat.
+As we said above, fitness applications show information on the number of burnt calories based on the activity results.
+The calorie data can be displayed on the activity screen as well as on the personal profile.
+However, it may be an effective solution to create a separate screen to provide users with expanded information on the lost calories.

-To stay motivated and continue self-improvement, it’s important to know that the hard work gives results.
-The progress screen shows the statistics about users achievements along with failures.
+To stay motivated and continue self-improvement, it’s important to know that hard work gives results.
+The progress screen shows the statistics about users’ achievements along with failures.
 Here the graphs will be the best choice.
-If people have the progress, they see that their results are getting better and the scales on the graphs go higher.
+If people have progressed, they see that their results are getting better, and the scales on the graphs go higher.

-There can be many sports activities in different time and different places so the schedule seems to be essential in this situation.
-The screen of schedule is standardized, but to make it unique and original, designers can add some interesting icons representing various sports directions.
+There can be many sports activities at different times and different places, so the schedule seems to be essential in this situation.
+The screen of the schedule is standardized, but to make it unique and original, designers can add some interesting icons representing various sports directions.

-If you want to learn more about common screens for various mobile apps, here is the list of helpful articles revealing tips on mobile UI design and its components.
+If you want to learn more about common screens for various mobile apps, here is a list of helpful articles revealing tips on mobile UI design and its components.